British Malayan headhunting scandal: Government response

 The British government and military initially denied that the Daily Worker's first headhunting photograph was genuine.
 The Daily Worker responded by publishing another photograph of the same incident and multiple eyewitness testimonies from British soldiers who witnessed British and Commonwealth troops collecting the heads and scalps of their enemies as trophies.
 Later they published a number of new headhunting photographs.
-This led to the British colonial secretary Oliver Lyttelton to openly confess in the House of Commons that the Daily Worker's headhunting photographed were genuine.
+This led the British colonial secretary Oliver Lyttelton to openly confess in the House of Commons that the Daily Worker's headhunting photographs were genuine.

-The issue of the photographs were raised in the House of Commons multiple times, until the 21 May 1952 when the British government declared that no British troops would be punished.
+The issue of the photographs was raised in the House of Commons multiple times, until 21 May 1952 when the British government declared that no British troops would be punished.
 Privately commenting on the Daily Worker photographs, the Colonial Office noted that "there is no doubt that under international law a similar case in wartime would be a war crime".

 Winston Churchill's response

 In response to the scandal, Prime Minister Winston Churchill (serving his second term, 1951–1955) and his cabinet agreed to order British forces to stop the practice of decapitating guerrillas in Malaya.
-Churchill's order was widely ignored by British troops who continued to decapitate corpses.
+Churchill's order was widely ignored by British troops, who continued to decapitate corpses.

 Final mention in Parliament

-On the 21 May 1952, headhunting by British forces and their allies in Malaya was mentioned in parliament for a final time.
+On 21 May 1952, headhunting by British forces and their allies in Malaya was mentioned in parliament for a final time.
 In the House of Commons, Labour Party MP Michael Stewart asked the Minister of State for Colonial Affairs, Henry Hopkinson, if the British government intended to punish soldiers posing for photographs with decapitated human heads.
 Hopkinson confirmed that none of the British soldiers would be punished, claiming that said soldiers had never explicitly been forbidden from mutilating corpses.

 Media response to the scandal

-The scandal was largely ignored by British newspapers, with some historians pointing out that the Daily Worker was the only British newspaper to republish the decapitation photographs.
+The scandal was largely ignored by British newspapers, and historians have noted that the Daily Worker was the only British newspaper to republish the decapitation photographs.

-The scandal received attention in many foreign publications.
-The Soviet newspaper Pravda, and the Soviet English language journal New Times, both acknowledged and commented on the headhunting scandal.
-Many Chinese outlets also acknowledged British headhunting in Malaya following the Daily Worker articles, including the Shanghai edition of Ta Kung Pao, the English language publication China Monthly Review, and the New China News Agency.
+The scandal received more attention in many foreign publications.
+The Soviet newspaper Pravda, and the Soviet English-language journal New Times, both reported and commented on the headhunting scandal.
+Many Chinese outlets also reported British headhunting in Malaya following the Daily Worker articles, including the Shanghai edition of Ta Kung Pao, the English language publication China Monthly Review, and the New China News Agency.

-Once it was announced that the British government had ordered British soldiers to halt the practice of headhunting, the practice was briefly mentioned in The Washington Post.
-The American communist newspaper the Daily Worker (not to be confused with the British newspaper of the same name which sparked the headhunting scandal) was the only newspaper in America to denounce the British military's use of headhunting in Malaya, comparing such atrocities to ones committed by the Nazis.
+In the United States, once it was announced that the British government had ordered British soldiers to halt the practice of headhunting, the practice was briefly mentioned in The Washington Post.
+The American communist newspaper the Daily Worker (not to be confused with the British newspaper of the same name) was the only newspaper in America to denounce the British military's use of headhunting in Malaya, comparing such atrocities to ones committed by the Nazis.
 In the weeks following the Daily Worker's leaking of headhunting images, the practice of headhunting by British troops was briefly mentioned in small print in Singapore and Malaya, in publications such as The Straits Times, Singapore Standard, and the Singapore Free Press.